mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

 The performance output will be available in `/tmp/sigmaos-perf/PID-selector.out`, where `PID` is the SigmaOS `PID` of the process, and `selector`is the lowercase version of the `perf` selector.

-### Exercise 5: Set up a RPC server.

-In this exercise, you will familiarize with SigmaOS RPC, specifically `rpcclnt` and `sigmasrv`.
-In order to do so, you will learn how to set up a basic RPC server, and explore existing utilities that provide database and cache proxies.
-  - [ ] Navigate to the `example_echo_server` directory.
-Check the files and
-	try running the test cases.
-If you have already built SigmaOS through `build.sh`, you may run `go test sigmaos/example_echo_server -v --start`.
-Overall, the test case starts an instance of the Echo server, then starts a client sending request to the server.
-By default, all operations are local.
-  - [ ] To see the logs, source the environment variable file `example_echo_server/echo_env.sh`
-	before running test, and run `logs.sh` afterwards.
-You may modify the content of the environment variable file to turn on/off logging for different modules.
-	After finishing test and logging, you may run `stop.sh` to clear up.

-### Optional exercises for RPC server
-  - [ ] Try to modify the echo server so that it caches results by connecting to some caching client.
-Existing caching implementations can be found at `cacheclnt`, `memcached`, and `kv`.
-Example usage can be found at `hotel` and `socialnetwork`, which are two major example applications built on top of SigmaOS.
-  - [ ] Try to modify the echo server so that it reads and writes to a database by connecting to a database proxy.
-Existing implementations can be found at `dbd` and `dbclnt`.
-  - [ ] Try to profile the echo server through `perf` package.